kreativwebdesign/lode/README.md

 The report is written in LaTeX.
 Only the raw `.tex` files and resources are being tracked by git.
 The pdf output is built and deployed to a specific branch automatically using a Github Action.
 Have a look at [report](https://github.com/kreativwebdesign/lode/blob/report/report.pdf) to see the current report built as a pdf.

+#### Include READMEs into Latex report

+Run `yarn latex-readme` to generate tex files for all markdown files.